rpm-software-management/rpm/docs/manual/spec.md

 Each section may be present only once, but in rpm >= 4.20 it is possible to augment them by appending or prepending to them using `-a` and `-p` options.
-If the main section exists, it must come first to avoid ambiguity.
+Append and prepend can be used multiple times.
+They are applied relative to the corresponding main section, in the order they appear in the spec.
-Otherwise, append and prepend can be used in any order and multiple times, even if the corresponding main section does not exist.
+If the main section does not exist, they are applied relative to the first fragment.

 During the execution of build scriptlets, (at least) the following rpm-specific environment variables are set: